mikymaione/Ohm-o-matic/README.md

 ### P2P
 * Chord: a protocol and algorithm for a peer-to-peer distributed hash table
 ### Web service
-* Jersey RESTful Web Services
+* Project Jersey: an open source framework for developing RESTful Web Services.
-* Grizzly NIO framework
+* Project Grizzly: a framework for build scalable and robust servers using NIO as well as offering extended framework components.

 ## Minimum system requirements